BONUS: Mastering Your GitLab Flow: The Power of Advanced Git Rebase

 The Old Way (Recap):

 You only need one command.
-From any branch in your stack (or even from main
+From any branch in your stack (or even from main), you tell Git to rebase all branches that descend from your stack’s base (api-layer) onto the new main.

 # Fetch the latest changes